samtsmiley/Game-A-Tron-Server/README.md

 ### Posts
 `GET` request to `/` will return an array of all posts data belonging to a user.

-`POST` request to `/` will create an post document.
+`POST` request to `/` will create a post document.
 This will used to populate other responses.
 It accepts the following request body,
 ```
 {
   description,